xcart/xc5-manual/en/look_and_feel/translating_your_store's_user_interface_to_other_languages.md

 ![]({{site.baseurl}}/attachments/6389832/8719385.png?effects=drop-shadow)

 You may notice that some texts and labels do not get translated when you switch the language selector.
-For example, in the screenshot above you can still see the module description and the link "<u>View more addons in Marketplace</u>" displayed in the English language - instead of German.
+For example, in the screenshot above you can still see the module description and the link "View more addons in Marketplace" displayed in the English language - instead of German.
 Well, things like this happen pretty often.
 In fact, the module description is fetched from the Marketplace,so the translation module has no power over its translation.
-As to the "<u>View more addons in Marketplace</u>" link, the respective label simply does not have a value for the German language.
+As to the "View more addons in Marketplace" link, the respective label simply does not have a value for the German language.
 If we compare our installed translations in the Languages section (**Store setup** > **Translations**), we will see that the English translation has more than twice as many labels than the German translation:

 ![]({{site.baseurl}}/attachments/6389832/8719455.png?effects=drop-shadow)

 So it's only natural that a lot of things will not be translated automatically.
 Luckily, you can fix any text label lacking a translation in any of the installed languages by editing it manually.
-For example, to add a German translation for the link "<u>View more addons in Marketplace</u>", do the following:
+For example, to add a German translation for the link "View more addons in Marketplace", do the following:

 1. In the Languages section (**Store setup** > **Translations**) of the Admin area, select the **Edit labels** tab.
 2. Search for the label "View more addons in Marketplace":